Happen Bank: End of P2P platform, 2019-2020

 In an interview with Business Insider in December 2019, executive Valerie Kay noted that LendingClub had switched focus to institutional investors as well as its traditional peer-to-peer lending through a new project called "Scale", focused on delivering representative samples of loans instead of individual loans - labeled its "Select" program.
 LendingClub had grown to $10.8 billion in annual loan originations in the year 2018.

 In April 2020, the company announced it would lay off around one third of its employees in anticipation of the economic downturn resulting from the COVID-19 pandemic.

 In August 2020, the company discontinued its secondary trading platform, hosted by Folio, reducing liquidity for existing peer-to-peer investors.

 In October 2020, the company ceased all new loan accounts on their website as part of restructuring into a neobank after the acquisition of Radius Bank.

 In December 2020, the company ceased to operate as a peer-to-peer lender.

 Takeover of Radius Bancorp, 2020-

 In February 2020 LendingClub announced that it had agreed to buy Radius Bank for $185 million in cash and stock.
 The deal was the first time since the 2008 financial crisis that a U.S. "fintech" lender bought a regulated bank.
 In 2021, it was integrated into the LendingClub brand.

 Radius had been founded in 1987 as First Trade Union Bank by the carpenters union in Massachusetts, using pension funds.
 The bank, however, struggled during the subprime mortgage crisis, when it invested heavily in commercial real estate.
 In 2014, it was renamed Radius Bank.
 In June 2016, private investors had acquired approximately 95% of Radius Bancorp in response to Dodd Frank regulations.

 In April 2025, LendingClub bought the 88 Kearny Street building in San Francisco's Financial District for $74.5 million, to serve as its headquarters.

+In April 2026, LendingClub announced their pending rebrand to Happen Bank, a formal name change that will become active in July 2026.

+In July 2026, LendingClub rebranded to Happen Bank.